First-principles characterization of native defects and oxygen impurities in GaAs: Results and discussion

 Next, we calculate the nonradiative electron capture cross section at the selected defects.
 Table~\ref{tab;opt} shows key parameters extracted from \textsc{nonrad} calculations, including mass-weighted differences between the geometries of the excited (e) and ground (g) states ($\Delta Q$, in amu$^{1/2}${\AA}), energies of the effective vibrations ($\hbar \Omega_{\{\rm e,g\}}$, meV), Huang-Rhys factors for the ground state ($S_{\rm g} = E_{\rm FC}/\hbar\Omega_{\rm g}$), and electron-phonon coupling matrix elements ($\tilde{W}_{\rm eg}$, eV/amu$^{1/2}${\AA})~\cite{Alkauskas2014PRB,Turiansky2021CPC}.
 The harmonic approximation is assumed in the fitting of the potential energy surfaces.
 The energy curve for Ga$_{\rm As}$ is rather anharmonic, however.
 Following the argumentation in Ref.~\citenum{Alkauskas2014PRB}, we perform the parabolic fit for Ga$_{\rm As}^-$ (Ga$_{\rm As}^0$) only for $Q>0$ ($Q>\Delta Q$), thus focusing only on the range of $Q$ values where the energy curves cross; see Fig.~\ref{fig;cc}(b).

-Figure~\ref{fig;sigma} shows the nonradiative electron capture cross sections ($\sigma$).
-Among the defects under consideration, we find that O$_{\rm As}$ and O$_{\rm As}$-2As$_{\rm Ga}$ have high $\sigma$ values, about 6.0$\times$10$^{-15}$ cm$^2$ (O$_{\rm As}$) or 1.4$\times$10$^{-12}$ cm$^2$ (O$_{\rm As}$-2As$_{\rm Ga}$) at room temperature.
+Figure~\ref{fig;sigma} shows the nonradiative electron capture cross sections ($\sigma_n$).
+Among the defects under consideration, we find that O$_{\rm As}$ and O$_{\rm As}$-2As$_{\rm Ga}$ have high $\sigma_n$ values, about 6.0$\times$10$^{-15}$ cm$^2$ at the O$_{\rm As}^{+/0}$ level, 1.4$\times$10$^{-12}$ cm$^2$ at the (O$_{\rm As}$-2As$_{\rm Ga}$)$^{+/0}$ level, or 1.9$\times$10$^{-14}$ cm$^2$ at the (O$_{\rm As}$-2As$_{\rm Ga}$)$^{0/-}$ level, all obtained at room temperature.
 These values are within an order of magnitude of the range of experimental values for the dominant defect centers in GaAs reported in the literature~\cite{Henry1977PRB,Martin1977EL,Mitonneau1979RPA,Neild1991APL}.
-The nonradiative electron capture cross section at As$_{\rm Ga}$, Ga$_{\rm As}$, and $V_{\rm Ga}$ is much lower and negligible; $\sigma$ at O$_{\rm As}$-As$_{\rm Ga}$ is even lower than that at As$_{\rm Ga}$ and is thus not included in Fig.~\ref{fig;sigma}.
+The nonradiative electron capture cross section at As$_{\rm Ga}$, Ga$_{\rm As}$, and $V_{\rm Ga}$ is much lower and negligible; $\sigma_n$ at O$_{\rm As}$-As$_{\rm Ga}$ is even lower than that at As$_{\rm Ga}$ and is thus not included in Fig.~\ref{fig;sigma}.
 The high capture cross section at O$_{\rm As}$ or O$_{\rm As}$-2As$_{\rm Ga}$ is resulted from the low electron capture barrier $\Delta E_{\rm b}$ (in a semiclassical sense), as seen in Fig.~\ref{fig;cc}, and the relatively high electron-phonon coupling matrix element, see Table~\ref{tab;opt}.
-They thus can be effective recombination centers in GaAs.
+They can act as effective carrier traps or recombination centers which reduce carrier lifetime and mobility and thus may hurt (or help) the performance of GaAs-based devices (depending on specific applications).
 As$_{\rm Ga}$ (like O$_{\rm As}$-As$_{\rm Ga}$), on the other hand, has a negligible electron capture cross section (3.5$\times$10$^{-28}$ cm$^2$) mainly because it has a very high electron capture barrier ($\Delta E_{\rm b} \sim \infty$); see Fig.~\ref{fig;cc}.
-This isolated antisite cannot be the ``main electron trap'' in GaAs~\cite{Bourgoin2001SST,Martin1977EL,Mitonneau1979RPA,Weber1982JAP} as commonly believed.
+With such a small electron capture cross section (and thus coefficient), and even if $EL2$ has a concentration that is several orders of magnitude higher than O$_{\rm As}$ or O$_{\rm As}$-2As$_{\rm Ga}$, the capture rate at $EL2$ is still negligible compared to that at the O$_{\rm As}$-related centers.
+This indicates that the isolated As$_{\rm Ga}$ cannot be the ``main electron trap'' in GaAs as commonly believed~\cite{Bourgoin2001SST,Martin1977EL,Mitonneau1979RPA,Weber1982JAP}.
+The observed electron trapping would thus be caused by other centers such as O$_{\rm As}$ or O$_{\rm As}$-2As$_{\rm Ga}$ that may co-exist with the antisite.

+Finally, to help identify the DLTS level associated with the negative-$U$ ``OX'' center discussed earlier, we calculate the electron emission, $e_n$, from the $(+/0)$ and $(0/-)$ levels of O$_{\rm As}$-2As$_{\rm Ga}$ into the conduction band.
+Figure~\ref{fig;emission} shows that the emission rate at the $(0/-)$ level is lower than that at the $(+/0)$ level by several orders of magnitude.
+This indicates that in a conventional DLTS measurement the slower process associated with the $(0/-)$ level would be seen in the capacitance transient.